Mooling0602/MatrixSync-MCDR/README_en_us.md

 The following project is used in the development process: [matrix-nio](https://pypi.org/project/matrix-nio/)。

+Thanks for ChatGPT's help to translate the content from Chinese, if anything wrong, please issue to feedback.

 ## Usage
 Download the latest version from the release, install the necessary Python dependencies in the MCDReforged startup environment, and then throw it into the plugins folder.